santoshcisco/gravity-task/README.md

 ## Monitoring and Alerts

 * CloudWatch is integrated to monitor the EC2 instance's CPU, memory, and disk usage.
+*
+# Added Signing key
-* If CPU usage exceeds 80%, an alert will be sent via email to notify the relevant personnel.
+If CPU usage exceeds 80%, an alert will be sent via email to notify the relevant personnel.